and Jon Millman

-This is the first in a series of articles geared toward winning at college fantasy football.
+This is the first in a series of articles geared toward winning your college fantasy football league.

 10th Commandment - Know Thy Scoring System

-This is one of the most critical aspects of winning any league, and it pertains to several aspects each of which is important.
-Here are the keys we're focusing on at a minimum:
+This is one of the most critical aspects of winning any league.
+Here are the keys we're focusing on:

 What is a Player Universe?
 It’s quite simply the pool of players you are allowed to draft from for your fantasy league.